 The Global Water Initiative (GWI) was an action-research and advocacy programme that ran from 2008-17.
 The project is now closed.
 This site is no longer being updated, but allows access to GWI outputs until 1 October 2020 when it will also close.
 After that date, information about the project and core GWI technical publications will continue to be available from the IIED website and Publications Library.

-The study addresses knowledge, attitudes and practice (KAP) on water, sanitation and hygiene, and Integrated Water Resources Management in the communes of Liptougou, Boundoré and Mansila, Burkina Faso.
-This participatory study was undertaken in 17 villages and questioned 776 residents to identify water sources (wells, handpumps, surface water bodies), annual or monthly payments made, collection times and volumes consumed.
-On sanitation, 74% of those questioned did not have a latrine and 95% declared the use of soap.
-54% of those questioned had knowledge of water management structures.
+The study addresses knowledge, attitudes and practice (KAP) on water, sanitation and hygiene, and Integrated Water Resources Management in the communes of Bartiébougou, Foutouri and Gayéri, Burkina Faso.
+This participatory study compares results with the 2009 baseline study.
+It was undertaken in 17 villages and questioned 357 households to identify water sources (wells, handpumps, surface water bodies), annual or monthly payments made, collection times and volumes consumed.
+91% affirm that their village can repair the pump if it breaks down.
+In choosing their water source, proximity remains a key factor for 38% of those questioned.
+On sanitation, 11% of those questioned did not have a latrine.
+63% of those questioned were involved in water management structures.